 Receivables contain some level of uncertainty surrounding timing and amount at collection.
 Therefore, management provides an allowance for doubtful accounts based on the consideration of the type of receivable, responsible party, the known financial condition of the respective party, historical collection patterns and comparative aging.
 These allowances are maintained at a level management considers adequate to provide for subsequent adjustments and potential uncollectible accounts.
 These estimates are reviewed periodically and, if the financial condition of a party changes significantly, management will evaluate the recoverability of any receivables from that organization and write off any amounts that are no longer considered to be recoverable.
 Any payments subsequently collected on such written-off receivables are recorded as income in the period received.
-As of June 30, 2021 and 2020, no allowance for doubtful accounts was required.
+As of June 30, 2022 and 2021, no allowance for doubtful accounts was required.
+Receivables as of June 30, 2022 and 2021 are expected to be collected within one year.